Skip to main content

 Crouch gait: why intervene?

-If timely and appropriate intervention is provided, it is possible to restore these patients to a better level of walking autonomy.
+For this reason, timely and appropriate intervention is essential.
+Through careful evaluation and targeted treatment, it is often possible to improve gait mechanics, reduce the energy cost of walking, and preserve or restore a better level of walking autonomy.

 Crouch gait: clinical picture before (a,b) and after corrective surgery (c)